markmandel/JavaLoader/javaloader/readme.txt

 														[loadColdFusionClassPath,]
 														[parentClassLoader]);

-There are four arguments that possible to configure how and what the JavaLoader loads.
+There are three arguments that possible to configure how and what the JavaLoader loads.

 * param: loadPaths
 An array of directories of classes, or paths to .jar files to load.